Ready in just 15 minutes, these tasty and crispy sweetcorn fritters are perfect for a quick lunch/dinner or appetizer!

 Arrange them on a baking tray covered with parchment paper and put them in the freezer for 10 minutes (to prevent them from sticking to each other), then store them in a freezable bag for later use.

-Whenever you fancy a fritter, just take it out from the freezer, leave it on the kitchen counter for an hour (or in the fridge overnight) and reheat in a pan with a splash of olive oil.
+Whenever you fancy, just take them out from the freezer, leave them on the kitchen counter for an hour (or in the fridge overnight) and reheat in a pan with a splash of olive oil.

 Sweetcorn Fritters with Yogurt dip